miltonc1991/SOW-HopAlong/README.md

 # SOW-HopAlong
-1.This project will simulate a ride-sharing service for the U.S., allowing users to post rides they are offering and request rides they need.
+This project will simulate a ride-sharing service for the U.S., allowing users to post rides they are offering and request rides they need.
 Users will be able to see available trips, book a seat, and view ride details.
 The program will run in the console and store simple ride and user information

 2. Goals
 Create a user-friendly console application for posting and requesting rides.